Transgender health care: United States

 Transgender people face various kinds of discrimination, especially in health care situations.
 An assessment of transgender needs in Philadelphia found that 26% of respondents had been denied health care because they were transgender and 52% of respondents had difficulty accessing health services.
 Aside from transition related care, transgender and gender non-conforming individuals need preventive care such as vaccines, gynecological care, prostate exams, and other annual preventive health measures.
 Various factors play a role in creating the limited access to care, such as insurance coverage issues related to their legal gender identity status.

 The Affordable Care Act (commonly known as Obamacare) marketplace has improved access to insurance for the LGBT community through anti-discriminatory measures, such as not allowing insurance companies to reject consumers for being transgender.
 However, insurance sold outside of the ACA marketplace does not have to follow these requirements.
 This means that preventive care, such as gynecological exams for transgender men, may not be covered.

+Starting in the early-2020s, as many as 13 U.S. states banned gender affirming health care for transgender youth, with several states further restricting treatment for adults as well.
+In January 2024, several Republican legislators have expressed their desire to ban gender-affirming healthcare altogether.